 Ankle protocols

-A large proportion of our workload and an area we specialise in is the rehabilitation of patients who have recently had operations on the foot and ankle.
+A large amount of our workload, and an area we specialise in, is the rehabilitation of patients who have recently had operations on the foot and ankle.

-Our rehabilitation protocols have been devised in conjunction with the orthopaedic surgeons to ensure the patients are receiving the best possible care after surgery.
+Our rehabilitation protocols have been planned with orthopaedic surgeons to ensure patients receive the best possible care after surgery.

 Achilles tendon rupture

-Achilles tendon rupture can be managed with a surgical (operative) or conservative (non-operative approach).
-See below for the protocol and exercises that relate to both of these methods when treating someone after an Achilles tendon rupture.
+Achilles tendon rupture can be treated by either having an operation (operative approach), or managed with exercise (conservative approach).
+See below for the protocol and exercises that relate to both of these methods.

 Achilles tendon exercises